DOC COLOUR’S ZOP ZOO CARD GAME

 *Ideally, give a player your lowest POINTS card.

 If a POINTS card is covering or connected to another card... you transfer both cards.
-Otherwise, you will be transferring just a single Minus Card.

 They are one-time use only.

-NOTE: Once a Specialty Card gets buried in the discard pile, you can’t use a MOLE card to dig it out, even if that Specialty Card hasn’t been used yet by any player.
+NOTE: Once a Specialty Card gets buried in the discard pile, you can’t use a MOLE card to dig it out, even if that Specialty Card hasn’t been used yet by any player..

-Whether you pick a Specialty Card from the draw pile or see one face up on the discard pile, you MUST always use them if it is possible for you to do s
+Whether a Specialty Card is drawn or on top of the discard pile, you MUST always perform their task if it’s possible to do so.

-REMEMBER:You don’t keep Specialty Cards – they always get placed on the discard pile.
-And once they get buried, they can no longer be used… they become “void”!
+REMEMBER: You don’t keep Specialty Cards – they always get discarded after being drawn.
+And once they get buried, they can no longer be performed… they, unfortunately, become “void”!

 In the RARE circumstance that none of the players are able to finish getting